 Let’s say an instructor’s demo of continuous attack combinations had his training partner doing a first grader 360 without even attempting to counter while retreating.
 So it was not as he was trying to defend himself but just trying to see what the attacker is trying to demonstrate...

-Instead, if the defender would have blocked the first one with a simultaneous counter attack if would have broke the train of thought of the attacker.
+Instead, if the defender would have blocked the first one with a simultaneous counter attack it would have broken the attacker's train of thought.

-The wrong conclusion would be since we cannot train like this we should do Jujitsu.
-Well it would definitely not work against a combination knife attack.
+The wrong conclusion would be the assumption that since we cannot train like this, we should resort to Jujitsu's training methods.
+However, you can be certain this would definitely not work against a combination knife attack.

 You really have no time to think not even to pray and never move back.
 If you do, you get the second stab.
-If you move in and counter attack you break your opponent's line of thought.
-Simple as that!
+If you move in and counter attack you break your opponent's train of thought!

 Can you get stabbed?
 Sure you can.
 But the key is in the first motion.
 If you get stabbed in the third trial you have been doing something wrong all along.

 Sometimes the attacker is not committed in his first few attacks, and or the defender is moving back keeping safe distance.
 So it happens the first real engagement is not on the first attempt to slash or stab.
-In that case it must be still a combination of simultaneous defense and offence.
+In that case you should still execute a combination of simultaneous defense and offence if he is moving into the hotzone.
 Otherwise you are likely to lose your only chance against a skilled or naturally intuitive attacker.
+If however he is playing with his hands out of the hotzone, you might be able to execute a kick, or wait until he gets into the hotzone.